What is brake fluid?

-There are several different types of brake fluid, but they are grouped under two headings: those that are glycol-based and those that are based on silicone.
+There are several types of brake fluid, grouped under two headings: those that are glycol-based and those based on silicone.

 The glycol-based brake fluids include DOT3, DOT4, Super DOT4 and DOT5.1.
 DOT5 is a silicon-based brake fluid.
 Most cars use DOT4, but always check your handbook for guidance.